What Causes ECU Failure?

 Take your car to an automotive electrician for a thorough diagnosis and repair.
 This might involve a new module and could cost up to $1,000, including labor.

 Finally, one last reminder.
 Never tamper with your ECU or any control modules.
-You’ll almost certainly cause more damage than benefit.
+You’ll almost certainly cause more harm than advantage.

 You Might Love These